SoniaRuiz/aws-s3-integrity-check/README.md

 ## Docker image

-To remove the OS dependency, this tool has been made available within a Docker format.
+To remove the OS dependency, this tool has been made available in a Docker format.
 The details regarding how to download, run and use the Dockerised version of the '*aws-s3-integrity-check*' bash tool can be found on DockerHub [here](https://hub.docker.com/r/soniaruiz/aws-s3-integrity-check).

 ## Testing